dkeenan7/LyteFyba/PCB/Readme.txt

 folder.
 Close the little window that contains nothing but the DesignSpark logo.
 Open DesignSpark's Library Manager by clicking the book-like icon on the toolbar (or typing Ctrl+L).
 Choose the "Folders" tab (important).
 Click on the "Add" button, then the "Browse" button.
-You should see three "Coulomb&Weber" files.
+You should see four "Coulomb&Weber" files.
 If not, navigate to the celltopcmu/PCB folder so you do see them.
 Double-click any one of them (or type Backspace Enter).
 Then click "OK" to complete the Add operation.